mdsahbazkhan/DSA/README.md

 # 📘 Data Structures & Algorithms Practice

 Welcome to my DSA repository!
-This is where I regularly practice coding problems to improve my problem-solving skills for technical interviews and competitive programming.
+This is where I regularly practice coding problems to improve my problem-solving skills for technical interviews.

 ---